List of Patlabor characters: Section 2 Division 1

 Section 2 Division 1: Captain of Division 1.
 Was born in Setagaya Ward in Tokyo.
 She is a professional, competent police officer, highly regarded by everyone in the police force - basically the exact opposite of Captain Kiichi Goto.
 Nagumo is a by-the-book style captain (as opposed to Goto who will often use somewhat unconventional methods to meet a goal); she always keeps her mind on the job and never loses her cool.
-Often she talks back to her superiors when she disagrees with an order, and this is probably why she remains at the SV2 rather being promoted to another job more worthy of her skills.
-Despite her conventional mentality, or because of it, she is always there to lend a hand whenever Division 2 needs it.
-She shares an office with Goto, which means she sees a lot of Goto's layabout act – and also is able to tell that Goto is a much more skilled police officer than he looks (their professional relationship might best be described as "interesting").
-It is also implied that Shinobu might have feelings for Kiichi.
+She is willing to defy her superiors over an order she believes is wrong; that, along with a past relationship with her mentor Tsuge, is why she remains at the SV2 rather than being promoted.